03 Student’s Centre of Mass

 Presentation#

-The two carts are situated in front of the lecture hall, one on the right side, the other left.
-The two students (volunteers) stand each on their own cart; they hold the rope.
-Knowing the students’ masses, the CM can be determined.
-This position is marked on the floor.
-Now one of the students (or both) gently hauls in the rope.
-The carts will hit approximately at the CM.
+The two carts are positioned at the front of the lecture hall—one on the right side, the other on the left.
+Two student volunteers each stand on a cart, holding opposite ends of a rope.
+Knowing the students’ masses, the \(CM\) can be determined, and this position is marked on the floor.
+When one or both students gently pull on the rope, the carts move toward each other and meet approximately at the \(CM\).

 Explanation#